 Pemetrexed for the treatment of chordoma

 This is a Phase 1 trial studying the safety and initial effectiveness of a A type of systemic therapy that is designed to kill rapidly dividing cancer cells. drug called pemetrexed (brand name Alimta) in treating chordoma.
 Pemetrexed is a folate antimetabolite that works by interfering with certain enzymes that are needed for the growth and survival of cells.
 The study is designed specifically for chordoma patients 18 years and older.
-It is currently open at John Wayne Cancer Institute in Santa Monica, CA. The principal investigator for this study is Dr. Santosh Kesari.
+It is currently open at Saint John’s Cancer Institute in Santa Monica, CA. The principal investigator for this study is Dr. Santosh Kesari.

 Why this trial is being done

 Pemetrexed works by inhibiting a number of enzymes essential to the process of cells dividing and growing.
 It is currently FDA approved to treat pleural mesothelioma and non-small cell lung cancer.

 Thymidylate synthase (TS) is one enzyme inhibited by pemetrexed.
 Recent studies have found that when the level of the TS enzyme is low within tumor cells, pemetrexed is more effective at stopping tumor growth, and in some cases shrinking tumors, than when the TS level is high.